dkleftogi/AmpliSolve/README.txt

 and if the compilation is successful you will find the following binaries: computeCounts, AmpliSolvePreProVC, AmpliSolveVC, AmpliSolveCN and AmpliSolvePreProCN

+To make the program accessible from any location in the system you need to include all binaries created in your PATH.

+This can be done easily with a command like PATH=$PATH:/write/your/dir/to/AmpliSolve/source_codes

 If you face any problem with the dependencies, versions or other compilation issues please contact the developer at dimitrios DOT kleftogiannis AT icr DOT ac DOT uk